lukasz-bielinski/docker-cassandra/server/README.md

-This is a copy of official cassandra 2.1.13 with additional Auth environment vars.
+This is a copy of official cassandra 2.2 with additional Auth environment vars.

 Please refer to this:
 https://hub.docker.com/_/cassandra/

-ADDITIONALL environment variables that can be set:
+ADDITIONAL environment variables that can be set:

  CASSANDRA_AUTHENTICATOR